gchure/phd/src/chapter_06/section_05_microscopy.md

 #### Correcting Uneven Illumination

-The excitation laser has a two-dimensional gaussian profile.
+The excitation laser has a two-dimensional Gaussian profile.
 To minimize non-uniform illumination of a single field of view, the excitation beam was expanded to illuminate an area larger than that of the camera sensor.
 While this allowed for an entire field of view to be